Do you have mom burnout? Quiet time has the power to change us and make us better people if we take advantage of it! Learn my secrets!

-In the early afternoon at my house, it is quiet except for the cd playing in the background.
-All three of my not-at-school children are quiet in their bedrooms for 2 hours straight.
+In the early afternoon at my house, it is quiet except for a cd playing quietly in the background.
+All of my not-at-school children are quiet in their bedrooms for 2 hours straight.
 This two hour block of time is essential and, need I say, sacred to me.
 If you come over during the hours of 1-3, know that you tread on holy ground.

 Quiet time is literally crucial to my well-being as a mother.
 Being a mom of so many little kids can be draining.
-And then you think about all the cooking, cleaning, etc. and it can be downright overwhelming.
+Then think about all the cooking, cleaning, etc. and it can be downright overwhelming!
 This is my time to regroup and refocus.
 If I have had a bad morning, it allows me a chunk of time to restart my day.
 After quiet time, I feel refreshed, and ready to face the next set of challenges.

 Know as you read this that whenever I tell anyone about the way that I run my household, I feel like a complete drill sergeant.
 Instead, let’s think of it this way: If you were a new sailor, you would be given an orientation course.
 You would be expected to follow rules to a “T” or disastrous things could happen.
 Not only effecting you, but the entire crew and other sea faring vessels.